5 tire inspection points to look at before planting

 Tire failure is frustrating and costly.
-In 2019, Firestone estimated each hour a flat tire keeps a farmer from planting cost the farm $627.
+Firestone estimates that each hour a flat tire keeps a farmer from planting costs the farm $969.

 The window of ideal planting conditions is often small, so being prepared is key.
 Make sure your tires are ready to roll before the busy season hits.
 Here are five important things to check before heading to the field.

 1. Air pressure

 Check the air pressure in tractor and implement tires this spring.

 Tires with low air pressure can be damaged by the weight of heavy farm equipment.
 Overinflating tires leaves less surface area in contact with the ground, causing more slip and soil compaction.

 - READ MORE: The truth about compaction